Gian Godoy

 Godoy's second film collaboration with Esther Anderson, Bob Marley: The Making of a Legend, was an Official Selection at the Edinburgh International Film Festival 2011. and Buffalo International Film Festival.
 Bob Marley: The Making of a Legend was screened as work-in-progress at the British Film Institute NFT1 on 19 March 2011.
 Based on the footage Anderson shot in the early 1970s and lost for more than thirty years, the film is a kaleidoscopic portrait where the narrator takes the viewer on a journey to the Caribbean islands, to Jamaica and into 56 Hope Road, Kingston, to see and hear the young Bob Marley before he was famous.
 While exploring the powerful relationship between Anderson and Marley, the film shows the Wailers' first rehearsal, when the idea of a Jamaican supergroup like the Beatles or the Rolling Stones was still just a dream, and sits in on the launch of their international career with "Get Up, Stand Up", "I Shot the Sheriff", and the Burnin' and Catch a Fire albums that brought reggae music and Rastafari consciousness together as one, starting a revolution that would change rock music and contemporary culture.

-Godoy's other films include Earthquake of Time, Special Prize for an Audivisual Essay at the XII Human Rights Film Festival Cine Otro of Valparaiso, Chile, in 2018.
+Godoy's other films include Earthquake of Time, Special Prize for an Audivisual Essay at the XII Human Rights Film Festival Cine Otro of Valparaíso, Chile, in 2018.
 Earthquake of Time was an official selection at the 7th Resistencia Film Fest in Tomé, Chile; 13th Muestra de Cine+Video Indígena in Chile; Parana International Films Festival in Argentina in 2020; Finalist at The Lift-off Sessions in the UK in 2020; Native Spirit Film Festival in the UK in 2020; International Ethnographic Film Festival OKO in Ukraine in 2020; 8th Muestra de Documentales Derechos Humanos in Uruguay in 2019; The Indie For You Film Festival in the US in 2020.
 The film also premiered at international museums and universities such as the Museo del Barro in Paraguay in 2019; Museo Memoria y Tolerancia in Mexico; Museo de Antofagasta; Museo Regional de Iquique; La Ciencia del Cine at the Universidad de Santiago de Chile; Université Bordeaux-Montaigne in France; Rennes 2 University in France; Institut d'ethnologie at the Université de Strasbourg; Centre for Contemporary Latin American Studies at the University of Edinburgh in Scotland in 2019.
 The documentary trilogy El Terremoto de Chile was released in 2019 and 2020 to expose human rights violations following the 2019–2021 Chilean protests.